az2611/Berkeley_Capstone/README.md

 ## Approach

-In order to consider each of these components, you should make use of the Pipeline and GridSearchCV objects in scikitlearn to try different combinations of vectorizers with different estimators.
-For each of these, you also want to use the .cv_results_ to examine the time for the estimator to fit the data.
+In order to identify the best alternative for Claims Classification a Pipeline and GridSearchCV were created to try different combinations of vectorizers with different estimators.

+The estimators evaluated are:

+* Logistic Regression
+* Decision Tree
+* Naive Bayes

-Text preprocessing: As a pre-processing step, perform both stemming and lemmatizing to normalize your text before classifying.
-For each technique use both the CountVectorizer and TfidifVectorizer and use options for stop words and max features to prepare the text data for your estimator.
+Text preprocessing: Data pre-processing includes performing both stemming and lemmatizing to normalize the text before classifying.
+For each technique it was used both the CountVectorizer and TfidifVectorizer, options for stop words and max features to prepare the text.

-Classification: Once you have prepared the text data with stemming lemmatizing techniques, consider LogisticRegression, DecisionTreeClassifier, and MultinomialNB as classification algorithms for the data.
-Compare their performance in terms of accuracy and speed.
+Additionally, Claims Classification was perfomed using the BERT (Bidirectional Encoder Representations from Transformers) a popular deep learning model for natural language processing.
+It is a pre-trained language model that can be fine-tuned on specific downstream tasks using additional labeled data.

 ## Preliminary Results

-c
+By comparing model performance in terms of accuracy and speed we can see that Logistic Regression provides an accuracy score on 0.8637.

 |Model|Stemming|Vectorizer|Best Max Features|Best Stop Words|Score|Time|
 |---|---|---|---|---|---|---|